Azure AI Search client library for Python

 Get an API Key

-You can get the endpoint and an API key from the Search service in the Azure Portal.
+You can get the endpoint and an API key from the Search service in the Azure portal.
 Please refer the documentation for instructions on how to get an API key.

 Alternatively, you can use the following Azure CLI command to retrieve the API key from the Search service: